 Morgan Backpack Camp

-This trail camp is in an attractive little glen, partly shaded by a big oak tree and with a view of Mount Diablo.
-The little camp is surrounded by cow pasture and is fenced in, which is a good thing since the surrounding fields are liberally strewn with cow manure.
+This trail camp is in an attractive little glen with a view of Mount Diablo.
+The little camp is surrounded by cow pasture and is fenced in to keep it free of cow manure.
 It’s one of the more remote East Bay backpack camps; the area is little-visited and there’s no traffic noise.

 The entire camp is a single site that can accommodate up to 20 people.

-The camp is a 3-mile hike on old ranch roads from the Morgan Territory parking lot.
-It can also be reached by a three-quarter-mile walk from Morgan Territory Road, but overnight parking isn’t allowed there and the shortcut requires climbing over a locked gate.
+It’s a 3-mile hike on old ranch roads from the Morgan Territory parking lot, although a rough, overgrown unofficial trail cuts 0.6 miles off the trip.
+The camp also be reached by a ¾-mile walk from Morgan Territory Road, but overnight parking isn’t allowed on the road and the shortcut requires climbing over a locked gate.

-The camp has two leveled areas for tents and three picnic tables, two of which are in the late-afternoon shade.
-There’s also a pit toilet, a horse trough, and a water spigot with untreated water.
-Campfire are unfortunately not allowed, only camp stoves.
+The camp has two leveled areas for tents and three picnic tables.
+There’s also a pit toilet (which was recently replaced with a new one), a horse trough, and a water spigot with untreated water.
+Campfires are not allowed, only camp stoves.

 Morgan Backpack Camp